danrot/danrot.github.io/_posts/2020-03-28-creating-highly-customizable-html-presentation-with-markdown-and-pandoc.md

     - pandoc
     - graphviz
 ---
+***Update 2021-02-28**: Instead of just having the template I have extracted a [`markdown-presentation` package](https://github.com/danrot/markdown-presentation), which is used by the accordingly updated [`presentation-template`](https://github.com/danrot/presentation-template).
+This allows to adjust styling just once and have it in all my presentations, after updating the package using git submodules.
+I also got rid of the graphviz integration and adjusted the `Makefile`, so that dot is only used if the files changed since the last generation, which allowed to shorten the build time by a lot if diagrams have already been generated.*

-*Warning: This is a rather long blog post explaining also some details.
+***Warning**: This is a rather long blog post explaining also some details.
 If you are just interested in the end result you might want to jump the the [conclusion](#conclusion) right away*

 I love [markdown](https://daringfireball.net/projects/markdown/).
 It's super easy to write, and also very easy to read,